ajaniljith/internship/Day-2.md

 ## TINGERCAD
-Tinkercad is a free web app for 3D design, electronics, and coding
+Tinkercad is a free web for 3D design, electronics, and coding.
  ![image]